mgb16nz/widget_sidebar-images/README.md

 # SilverStripe Business Hours Widget

 ## Documentation
-A Widget to display Images Slider in the sidebar of your site
+A Widget to display Image Slider in the sidebar of your site

 ## Requirements